 - prepared a Castle Gateway draft Area of Opportunity policy for the Local Plan

-- appointed BDP to act as masterplanning consultants and Deloitte to act as commercial advisors
+- appointed BDP to act as master-planning consultants and Deloitte as commercial advisors

-- brought together local business representatives, local interest and community groups together on the Castle Gateway Advisory Group to help us understand the area's history and shape it’s future
+- brought together local business representatives, local interest and community groups on the Castle Gateway Advisory Group to help us understand the area's history and how to shape its future

-- teamed up with local public engagement experts My Future York to launch My Castle Gateway, a bold new approach to start the conversations which have provided the ideas of how the area could be used
+- teamed up with local public engagement experts My Future York to launch My Castle Gateway and published a brief based on the ideas fed back

-- explored emerging masterplan ideas with the public using social media, online feedback and a series of events
+- explored emerging Castle Gateway Ideas via social media, online feedback and a series of public events

-- A planning brief was produced in 2006 which sets out the main design and planning principles that the redevelopment of Castle Piccadilly should be based on at that time.
+- in 2006, a planning brief was produced which set out the main design and planning principles for the redevelopment of Castle Piccadilly

-- A conservation area appraisal was produced in 2006 as the basis for understanding the special architectural and historical qualities of the proposed Castle Piccadilly development area and its immediate surroundings.
+- a conservation area appraisal was also produced in 2006 as the basis for understanding the special architectural and historical qualities of the proposed Castle Piccadilly development area and its immediate surroundings